Bone Marrow Transplant and Cell Therapy Fellowship

 Children's National Hospital is consistently ranked nationally as a top 10 pediatric hospital by U.S. News & World Report, as well as a leading institution for cancer research.

-Fellows will also gain valuable experience by functioning as medical coverage and, eventually, providing primary oversight over the BMT unit patients.
-They will work within an interdisciplinary team that consists of a BMT faculty member, hematology/oncology fellows, subspecialist consultants, nurse practitioners, physician assistants, pediatric house staff, medical students, inpatient nurses, social work, psychology, case manager, nutritionist and other members of the inpatient and outpatient healthcare teams.
+By the second half of the year, BMTCT fellows have gained the expertise necessary to provide primary oversight over the BMT unit patients with support from the attending physician.
+They will work within an interdisciplinary team that consists of a BMT faculty member, hematology/oncology fellows, subspecialist consultants, nurse practitioners, physician assistants, pediatric house staff, medical students, inpatient nurses, social workers, psychologists, case managers, nutritionists and other members of the inpatient and outpatient healthcare teams.

 Ideal applicants will need to have:

-- Been involved with a research track demonstrating interest in BMTCT-associated themes
+• Been involved with a ABP-approved research track demonstrating academic accomplishment in BMTCT-associated themes

 Curriculum